 Compared to your at home toilet, your travel trailer toilet goes through a lot.
-When you are driving, that toilet is going up and down, to the left and the right consistently.
+When you are driving, that toilet is bouncing up and down, to the left and the right consistently.

-Some common problems that occur with travel trailer toilets are the water not staying in or having an inconsistent flow.
-There may also be valve or rubber seal options.
+Some common problems with RV toilets are the water not staying in.
+Or, having an inconsistent water flow.
+There may also be valve or rubber seal problems.

 Toilet issues may seem insignificant.
 However, they can ultimately lead to issues with your water supply.
 Water damage is a costly fix.

 To fix the issue of your broken travel trailer toilet, you must: